Museum General Admission

 Did you know there is a difference between historical and observational science?
 Learn about the two types of science and the disciplines of forensic science through in-depth investigation and observation.
 God created unique traits in every individual that can be used by forensic scientists to determine identity.
 This engaging, hands-on program will strengthen your ability to analyze details and draw conclusions.

-The Explore Days program is on a 4-year rotating schedule.
+The Explore Days program is on a four-year rotating schedule.
 Each Explore Day includes a minimum of four hands-on, interactive sessions.
 The yearly topics are provided in the schedule below.

 Please keep in mind that some of our activities are contingent upon weather.